-1. Kelly Dodd wearing a “Drunk Wives Matter” hat on social media–then doubling down after facing some backlash with the following defense: “My girlfriend bought it for me as a gift.
+1. Kelly Dodd wearing a “Drunk Wives Matter” hat on social media—then doubling down after facing backlash from viewers with the following defense: “My girlfriend bought it for me as a gift.
 It’s a play on words.
 Some people aren’t that smart.”
 Huh?
 She adds: “You know what, all lives matter.”
 Cringe.
 “People that can’t get a joke, go f–k yourselves.”
 Yeah, um, I think I might be one of those people, Kelly.

 2. Let’s continue to build this Kelly dossier, shall we?
 Here, a video of her saying she doesn’t date or associate with Black men.
 Case closed.

 3. Enter: Tamra Judge.
 An “Orange County” staple who was recently demoted from cast member to “friend,” and is married to Eddie Judge, who is part-Mexican.
 In one episode, Tamra, who is white, calls her husband a “beaner,” which is widely considered a racial slur targeting people of Mexican descent.

 And now, a few disgraceful “Housewives” alum

 4. Kim Zolciak, the only white (and former) cast member from the “Atlanta” franchise, denies racism is real in one episode of the series.
 Zolciak, like Dodd, doubles down on her declaration, saying that “this whole racism thing in this day and age is bullshit.”

 5. In behind-the-scenes audio, former “New Jersey” cast mate Danielle Staub is allegedly caught saying, “Hey, you stupid moron, where’s the f — king [N-word] pot?
 You got the f — king [N-word] connection, you stupid f — king Mexican.”